vaelgates/arkose/apply.md

 ---
 layout: page
-title: Schedule a Call
+title: Apply for a Call
-og-description: Interested in scheduling a consultation call with Arkose?
+og-description: Apply for a consultation call with Arkose
 nav-menu: false
 order: 4
 ---